GiovannaNicora/rel-doc/docs/source/usage.rst

 Installation
 ------------

-To use Real-AI, first make sure you have the latest version of pip installed
+To use Rel-AI, first make sure you have the latest version of pip installed

 .. code-block:: console